lucyjanetetlow/cdcssg.github.io/information/social/carers.md

 layout: information
 title: Help for Carers
 group: information
+description: Information and help for those caring for someone with Cri du Chat Syndrome
+keywords:
 ---

 If you provide a regular and substantial amount of care for someone aged 18 or over, you can ask the social services department in your local council for a carer's assessment.